-Later that night she again dealt assertively with George (when she lost her robe and ran into the bushes to cover herself and George refused to throw her the robe).
+Later that night she again dealt assertively with George when her robe got pulled off when George stepped on the belt as she was walking away.
+She ran into the bushes to cover herself.
+George picked up her robe, and started to toss it to her but then decided to play games with her.
 Mary demanded that he give back her robe and continued to assert herself.
 Unfortunately, to no avail.

-In that scene George was unkind, bordering on cruel.
-He “teased” Mary withholding her robe, keeping her trapped in the bushes trying to cover herself.
-By today’s standards, George's behavior would be considered sexual harassment.
+In that scene George was unkind.
+He “teased” Mary, withholding her robe, keeping her trapped in the bushes as she tried to cover herself.
+By today’s standards, George’s behavior would be considered sexual harassment.

 Creative Thinking and Problem Solving

 Mary was a creative thinker.
-She had the ability to see potential and envision outcomes in advance.
-She could envision the old house fixed up.
+She had the ability to see potential and envision outcomes (like fixing up the old house).
 Maybe she saw that potential in George as well.

-We saw her do this, but we barely noticed for 75 years.
-One of the reasons (likely the biggest reason) was because when she did, she was only on screen for literally one second — that’s all it took for George to run, grab the cash from her and yell out to the crowd.
+We saw her do this, but for 75 years we didn’t notice because when she did, she was only on screen for mere seconds — that’s all it took for George to grab the cash from her and yell out to the crowd.
 He was back in the spotlight and got the credit for her fast-thinking creative response to the emergency.

 Billy points to Mary and says “Mary did it, George!
 Mary did it!
 She told some people you were in trouble and they scattered all over town collecting money!”